owheatley35/owheatley35/README.md

 - 👋 Hi, I’m @owheatley35
-- 👀 I’m interested in building cool shit, adrenaline and anything else that sounds different to others.
+- 👀 I’m interested in building cool shit, adrenaline and anything else that sounds crazy
-- 🌱 I’m currently learning EVERYTHING

 <!---
 owheatley35/owheatley35 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.